top of page

 SLIPPERY FISH

-Charles Heppel usually got to his knees for one of two good reasons.
-The first was his vocation, telling stories to young children while down on their level.
-He shouldn’t mention his second reason for kneeling, not while in charge of an infant, but today he got to his knees for a brand-new reason.
+Charles Heppel usually only got to his knees for one of two good reasons.
+The first was his vocation, where telling stories to young children meant getting down on their level.
+His second reason was too rude to mention while in charge of a toddler.
+Today he got to his knees for a third, and brand-new reason, in a station car park.

-The baby blinked, his blue eyes wide and solemn, which meant this was a learning moment—a chance for Charles to roleplay emotion—so, he made a comical, shocked face.
-“He promised your Uncle Rex a happy ending!”
+Adam blinked, his blue eyes wide and solemn, which meant this was a learning moment—a chance for Charles to role-play emotion—so, he made a comical, shocked face.
+“That man promised Rex a very happy ending!”

-The object of his scrutiny turned as if he heard that whispered question, so Charles scuttled sideways.
-“He promised him that Devesh wouldn’t find out.
+The object of his scrutiny turned as if he'd heard that whispered question, so Charles scuttled sideways and whispered, “He promised Rex that Devesh wouldn’t find out about his visit.
+That they could meet in secret!
 We can’t let that happen, can we?”

-Charles craned his neck, observing blond hair and a pretty face.
+Charles craned his neck, observing fair hair and a cute face.
 “He is Rex’s usual type though.”
 The man even had a lively smile as if the world amused him.
-But Charles couldn’t let himself be swayed by someone who looked a good time, or by a momentary kindness on the train that he now reconsidered.
+But Charles couldn’t let himself be swayed by someone who looked like a fun time, or by a momentary kindness on the train that he now reconsidered.

-“It was nice of him to give back your fish when you dropped it.”
+“It was nice of him to give back your fish after you dropped it.”
 Charles wiggled a toy with shimmering scales.
-“He pretended it was almost too slippery to hold, didn’t he?”
-And that had stopped Adam from crying, but it couldn’t excuse preemptive marriage wrecking, could it?
+“He pretended it was almost too slippery to hold, didn’t he?
+And he said it was the best fish he'd ever seen.”
+That kindness had stopped Adam from crying, but it couldn’t excuse preemptive marriage wrecking, could it?

-Charles frowned, the baby copying, trying out every emotion Charles modelled for him.
+Charles frowned, Adam copying, trying out every emotion Charles modelled for him.

 “Of course, it could be that Devesh is on board with sharing.”
 Charles thought again.
 “But I don’t think he is.
-Or at least not that kind, even though sharing is his whole job.
+Or at least not that kind, even though sharing is his actual job.
 But share his finacé?”
-Charles shook his head, which the baby also mirrored.
+Charles shook his head, which Adam also mirrored.
 “I’ve seen how Devesh looks at Rex.
 Like this…”

 He pretended to chomp on Adam’s belly as if he’d gobble him up, loving how he squirmed and giggled.
 Loving that his tummy was so much rounder these days as well, his underfed days long over.
 It made saying this easy.
 “You see, there’s nothing wrong with being loved by lots of people.
 You’re loved by me and Daddy, aren’t you?”

-He thought of Hugo, his heart clenching at Rex losing out on similar happiness for a one-off with someone pretty from the city.
+He thought of Hugo, his heart clenching at Rex losing out on similar happiness, all for a one-off with this stranger from the city.

 “I can’t believe Rex would risk it.
 Not when he and Devesh are so compatible.
 I can tell they are whenever they stay at the rectory with us.”